-The Department of Housing and Community Development has approved two non-profit organizations as Community Housing Development Organizations (CHDO), Habitat for Humanity of Howard County, Inc. and Perpetual Revolving Fund, Inc. The County will continue to work with these organizations to develop affordable housing opportunities under the HOME Program.
-The Department of Housing and Community Development has also executed a sub-recipient agreement with the Howard County Housing Commission to act on behalf of the County to assist income eligible household in becoming homeowners under the HOME Program.
+Howard County Housing has approved two non-profit organizations as Community Housing Development Organizations (CHDO), Habitat for Humanity of Howard County, Inc. and Perpetual Revolving Fund, Inc. The County will continue to work with these organizations to develop affordable housing opportunities under the HOME Program.
+Howard County Housing has also executed a sub-recipient agreement with the Howard County Housing Commission to act on behalf of the County to assist income eligible household in becoming homeowners under the HOME Program.